 13. Honey - Kehlani

 R&B superstar-newcomer Kehlani is always reinventing her sound for fans, with this track being a much lighter sound.
 Featuring just her voice and an acoustic guitar, the track is beautifully written and very raw.
-The song is about a female lover and what she loves about her most.
-We cannot - CAN NOT - wait for Kehlani’s new album this year and to see her live again and again and again.
+The track is about a female lover and what she loves about her most.
+We cannot - CAN NOT - wait for Kehlani’s new album and to see her live again and again and again.
 So until then, enjoy honey.

 14. Ride Slow - Russ